ARMmbed/mbed-os-5-docs/docs/reference/TensorFlow.md

         unsigned int tiny_conv_tflite_len = 18216;
         ```

-    1. Change the declaration to the following code, but do not change the number assigned to it, even if your number is different from the one in this guide:
+    1. Change the declaration to the following code, but do not change the value assigned to it, as it is automatically generated to indicate the size of the model.
+Even if your number is different from the one in this guide:"

         ```
         const int g_tiny_conv_micro_features_model_data_len = 18216;